Colney Heath: Education

 Colney Heath School is the only school in the village.
-It's a primary school for children aged between three and eleven.
+It is a primary school for children aged between three and eleven.

 Sport and leisure

 Colney Heath has a football club that currently competes in the Spartan South Midlands League Premier Division and plays the home matches at The Recreation Ground.
 The village has a rugby league club that also plays at The Recreation Ground.

 Colney Heath also has a Taekwondo Club which trains at the village hall.
 The club is led by Master Kim Anderson (VII Degree) who also founded it in 1979.

 Colney Heath Local Nature Reserve is located in the village.